rospogeo/dynodb-client/README.md

 ### Transactions

-In dyngodb2 there is basic support for transactions take a look at the [tests] (https://github.com/aaaristo/dyngodb/blob/master/test/transaction.test.js).
+In dynodb-client there is basic support for transactions take a look at the [tests] (https://github.com/aaaristo/dyngodb/blob/master/test/transaction.test.js).
 It is an initial implementation of the protocol described [here](https://github.com/awslabs/dynamodb-transactions/blob/master/DESIGN.md).
 All the db.* APIs are still *non-transactional*, while tx.* APIs: that are really the same as db.* behaves in a transactional way.
 Once you get a transaction by